jri/deepamehta3-accesscontrol/README.md

 -----

 * Login via the *Special* menu.
-  Initially one user exists: *admin* without possword.
+  Initially one user exists: *admin* without password.

 * Simple access privilegs are pre-configured:
   * To create or edit any content you must login.